 What do I want?
 I am not sure, except that I know that I am always wanting.
-To what extent this is merely a phsyiological circumstance confuses me: I know running helps.
-I can want less.
-I can offer more.
+To what extent this is merely a physiological circumstance is unclear to me: I know running helps.
+I know I can want less.
+I know I can want more.
 At the Medieval Women Workshop a man reads about love (as madness) in the Symposium and love (as madness) in the work of a medieval female mystic.
 The conversation turned to dissolution, and language.

 I wanted to say, “On the topic of dissolution I always think of Dido on the bonfire in the Aeneid, the Trojans glimpsing the smoke from afar.”
 In response to a question from the back making the connection between Plato and the mystic their use of language, I wanted to say, “Language—as both Jacques Lacan says in Seminar XX and Anne Carson in her study of the origins of the Ancient Greek lyric—is the origin of want.
 It is where boundaries of self are first threatened.”